 And so then you’re picking the books that hit more of the interest and it helps the engagement.
 So I hope that helped you.

-I’m in a middle school social studies group and a high school social studies group and the teachers are always asking like, hey, who has a great book for, you know, World War Two and people will give you all kinds of suggestions.
+I’m in a middle school social studies group and a high school social studies group and the teachers are always asking like, “Hey, who has a great book for WWII?” and people will give all kinds of suggestions.

 And there’s just a wealth of knowledge on some of those groups.